reyduar/reyduar/README.md

 ### Hi there, my name is Ariel and here you have a little bit of my career 🚀;

-I'm a Full Stack web developer, I have more than 11 years of experience working in differents software developer technologies, during my career I have worked for 3 years as a Quality Assurance Engineer and the last 8 years I have dedicated to work as a Java developer with the Spring ecosystem and the most popular tools on the world of JS/TS; Node, Deno, React, Angular and Vue and also I collaborated with other projects using Python and Django.
+I'm a Full Stack web developer, I have more than 11 years of experience working in differents software developer technologies, during my career I have worked for 3 years as a Quality Assurance Engineer and the last 8 years I have dedicated to work as a Java developer with the Spring ecosystem and the most popular tools on the world of JS/TS; Node, Deno, React, Redux, Angular, Ngrx and others, and also I collaborated with other projects using Python and Django.
 Currently I'm getting on about the AI/ML world.🤖

 ##